 Enabling energy producers and transportation firms to simulate devices, tools, machinery or storage tanks, computer simulation is playing an important role in testing designs, making repeated changes and increasing overall efficiency in the energy industry.

-Using the SimScale browser-based platform, companies operating in Chemical Processing can simulate products, fluids and materials, benefiting from the entire range of Structural Mechanics, Fluid Dynamics, Thermodynamics, Particles and Acoustics analyses.
+Using the SimScale browser-based platform, companies operating in Chemical Processing can simulate products, fluids and materials, benefiting from the entire range of Structural Mechanics, Fluid Dynamics and Thermodynamics analyses.

 With SimScale, the innovation within the healthcare industry can be combined with improved design reliability and more affordable development process.
 The platform enables simulation of arteries or bones, medical and orthopedic equipment.